denebtech/thesis-infrastructure/terraform/shared/storage/tf-state-bucket/README.md

 ## Best Practices

-1. **Unique naming**: The module uses `bucket_prefix` to ensure unique bucket names
+1. **Unique naming**: The module uses `bucket_prefix` to ensure unique bucket names (AWS appends a unique suffix)
 2. **Tagging**: Always include relevant tags for resource management
-4. **Force destroy**: Only enable in development environments for easy cleanup
+3. **Force destroy**: Only enable in development environments for easy cleanup
-5. **Object Lock**: Provides immutable storage for critical state files, preventing accidental deletion
+4. **Object Lock**: Provides immutable storage for critical state files, preventing accidental deletion
-6. **State file protection**: The combination of versioning and object lock ensures comprehensive protection
+5. **State file protection**: The combination of versioning and object lock ensures comprehensive protection

+## Important Notes

+- The `bucket_name` variable is used as a prefix.
+AWS will automatically append a unique suffix to ensure global uniqueness
+- Object Lock is enabled by default, providing immutable storage for Terraform state files
+- The module automatically adds `ManagedBy = "Terraform"` and `Purpose = "Terraform State Storage"` tags

 ## Contributing